GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-access-caches/index.md

   showing the list of cached articles in the sample app.">
 </figure>

-Note that the trash icons in the article list aren't functional yet.
+Note that the trash buttons in the article list aren't functional yet.
 You'll add this functionality in the next section!

 ## What's next